ishandutta2007/free-api/README.md

  - Food Therapy (can be called online) : Get food details by name as long as it is a food —— <a href="https://www.free-api.com/doc/189" target='_blank'> Interface address </ a>

- - Surgery item (can be called online) : Get the details of the surgery by name Get the surgery by name —— <a href = "https://www.free-api.com / doc / 190 "target = '_ blank'> Interface address </a>
+ - Surgery item (can be called online) : Get the details of the surgery by name Get the surgery by name —— <a href = "https://www.free-api.com/doc/190" target = '_ blank'> Interface address </a>

  - Pharmacy pharmacy (can be called online) : Obtain pharmacy information by name Obtain pharmacy by name —— < a href = "https://www.free-api.com/doc/191" target = '_ blank'> Interface address </a>